-Reason: To ensure that any lighting installed within the application site does not spill beyond the intended target area, does not impact adversely upon the amenity of adjacent properties and does not result in 'sky glow' in accordance with Planning Policy Advice 'Amenity and Minimising Obtrusive Lighting' (March 2021).
+Reason: To ensure that any lighting installed within the application site does not spill beyond the intended target area, does not impact adversely upon the amenity of adjacent properties and does not result in 'sky glow', in accordance with Planning Policy Advice 'Amenity and Minimising Obtrusive Lighting' (March 2021).

-04. Occupation of the self-catering units hereby approved shall not exceed a maximum of 28 days by any person or group of persons, between the dates of 1 March and 31 October (inclusive) in any calendar year.
-To facilitate the enforcement of such control, the operators of the self-catering unit shall throughout the lifetime of the development maintain and shall make available to the Planning Authority, if requested, a register of occupiers of the self-catering unit to which this planning permission relates.
-At no time shall the self-catering unit hereby approved be used as an independent dwelling house.
+04. The four self-catering units hereby approved shall be used solely as holiday letting accommodation, and at no time shall any of the self-catering units be used/occupied as an independent house, nor shall they be disponed, operated or be managed independently or separate to each other or the existing buildings at Furrowend.
+Occupation of the self-catering units shall not exceed a maximum of 28 days by any person or group of persons in total, between 1 March and 31 October in any calendar year.
+To facilitate the enforcement of such control, the owners of the self-catering units shall maintain, and shall make available to the Planning Authority upon reasonable request, a register of occupiers of the holiday accommodation to which this permission relates.

-Reason: To ensure that the self-catering unit is occupied only on a short-term basis.
+Reason: To comply with Orkney Local Development Plan Policies 3, 4 and 5, to ensure that the self-catering unit is not used as a full-time residence.

-05. No development shall commence until a condition/dilapidation survey of a defined section of the public road has been carried out by the developer, in conjunction with Roads Services, including any section of the public road used for access/egress to the site by construction traffic.
+05. No further development shall be undertaken until a condition/dilapidation survey of a defined section of the public road has been carried out by the developer, in conjunction with Roads Services, including any section of the public road used for access/egress to the site by construction traffic.
 Full details of the survey shall be submitted to, and approved in writing by, the Planning Authority, in conjunction with Roads Services, including the full length of road to be surveyed.